 Q: A girl is sitting in a house at night that has no lights on at all.
 There is no lamp, no candle, nothing.
 Yet she is reading.
 How?

-A: The woman is blind and is reading braille.
+A: The woman is blind, and she is reading Braille.

-Q: You walk into a room with a match, a karosene lamp, a candle, and a fireplace.
+Q: You walk into a room with a match, a kerosene lamp, a candle, and a fireplace.
 Which do you light first?

 A: The match.